 Caring for aging loved ones was never an easy prospect.
 However, up until now, caregiver stress was not much of an issue.
 Families lived in multi-generational households and together they shared the burden of their sick and elderly.
 Today, families are scattered and the responsibility for care usually falls on the spouse to shoulder almost alone.
-But, the spouse usually has their own physical problems of decreased mobility and strength as well as pain discomfort.
+Unfortunately, the spouse usually has their own physical problems of decreased mobility and strength as well as pain discomfort.
 Paying for outside help can be quite expensive and unless proper planning took place years before, funds are often not available for full time relief.
 It’s clear that these caregivers need help.

 Caregiving is exhausting business.
 Seniors needing care often have complex health problems warranting total care.
 Though it may be a labor of love, there is the routine activities of daily living (ADLs) such as bathing, grooming, dressing and feeding.
 Days may be centered around the need to properly nourish, ambulate and stimulate the patient.
 Those are all physically demanding activities that become even more so if the patient has dementia or a personality shift due to a disease such as Alzheimer’s.

 Caregiver burnout is all too common.
 There is juggling the errands such as grocery shopping, pharmacy trips and laundry – all must haves.
 Except, seniors needing care are not as portable as infants, making the situation more stressful and coverage even more crucial.
-No matter how well intentioned the caregiver, a difficult situation may spark feelings of fear, resentment and frustration and, if left to fester, can easily turn into full blown depression.
+Moreover, no matter how well intentioned the caregiver, a difficult situation may spark feelings of fear, resentment and frustration and, if left to fester, can easily turn into full blown depression.

 Almost as much of a problem is the tendency of caregivers to push their own health under the rug.
 They are notorious for skipping their own doctor appointments and ignoring their own aches and pains hoping they just disappear.
-Denial might make the short term easier, but may be detrimental in the long run preventing them from seeking appropriate care and properly plan.
+Inasmuch, denial might make the short term easier, it may be detrimental in the long run preventing them from seeking appropriate care and properly plan.
 In fact, there is a higher incidence of health issues associated with caregivers than non-caregivers probably due to a combination of stress, age and a certain degree of self-neglect.
 All too often, caregivers reach damaging and unhealthy levels of stress before they come to the point of reaching out for help and support.

-The same dangers of fatigue apply to hired home health aides as they too are vulnerable to stress and isolation.
+Furthermore, the same dangers of fatigue apply to hired home health aides as they too are vulnerable to stress and isolation.
 Additionally, since they are often from entirely different cultures, varying priorities and expectations on the part of the patient, their family and caregiver may cause tension.
 Even the most caring aide can transfer this back to the senior or even his family which is why it is important for the aide to work no more than 5 days a week on one case and for the family to have relief aides on hand.